badz-sng/badz-sng/README.md

 <!-- </p> -->

 # 💫 About Me:
-Currently working on both Personal and School Projects.<br>Open for Collaboration or any kind of Participation.<br>Willing to learn new technologies.<br>Willing to be taught.
+Currently working on both Personal and Work Projects.<br>Open for Collaboration or any kind of Participation.<br>Willing to learn new technologies.<br>Willing to be taught.
+Just Graduated!! ❤️❤️

 ## 🌐 Socials: